 I offer yoga – as the voice that returns you back into the present internal experience and awareness.
 Which is an entirely different experience to practising yoga for its physical benefits. i am the voice that reminds you to move away from limiting stories and judgements that creep into a practice.
 Stories we tell ourselves about what our body can or can’t do or what we need to fix that can add tension to our practice.
 The stories that keep us in duality, willing the body one way – but the reality is something different.

-In my class, i teach what i have experienced which is – the body is a vessel for spiritual inquiry, the gateway to something much deeper and that yoga is a great deal more than just Asana.
-When students come to me at the end of class with tears or offering deep gratitude for what they have released or realised from that particular class – this is when we – the student and i – walk each other home.
-They confirm that i have on some level integrated, that which i have taught.
+In a yoga for good health and calmness practice, i teach what i have experienced which is – the body & breath is a vessel for spiritual inquiry, the gateway to something much deeper and that yoga is a great deal more than just Asana. –

 This is why i teach yoga.